GabrielTrindade20/SistemaMastergreen/replit.md

 MasterGreen is a full-stack business management system for a company specializing in synthetic grass, vinyl mats, and tactile flooring.
 The application is built as a Single Page Application (SPA) with a modern React frontend and Express.js backend, designed to handle quotations, customer management, reporting, and WhatsApp integration.

+**Recent Updates (August 2025):**
+- Implemented client base separation: employees have isolated customer bases, admins see all customers
+- Added commission tracking in employee dashboard with automatic calculations from approved quotations
+- Enhanced reports page with monthly filtering and role-based data access for both admins and employees
+- Added PDF report generation with personalized data for each user type

 ## User Preferences

 Preferred communication style: Simple, everyday language.